pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/politik.md

 Employment brings security to individuals and thus to all residents.
 When the employment and economic development services (TE-services) are transferred from the state to the city, we must seize the opportunity and find work for our over 23000 unemployed people.
 Work should not be a privilege, and it should not be as cumbersome to mold a career for yourself, be it part-time, temporary or in the public, private or the third sector.
 To improve work-life balance and share work more evenly, the city should offer a 4-day work week where applicable.

-Safety is also created by functional social and health services, substance abuse services and prevention of homelessness.
+Safety is also created by well working social and health services, substance abuse services and prevention of homelessness.
 Tampere should increase the capacity of shelters for victims of domestic abuse.

 [Full list of Green candidates in Tampere](https://www.tampereenvihreat.fi/kuntavaalit25/?kieli=en&vaali=kuntavaalit-2025&kunta=k837)